 Testers used words like light, fast, nimble, and agile when describing the ride quality of the Flow MK3 wheels.
 This makes a lot of sense considering the fact they are among the lightest alloy models we tested, giving them a distinct performance advantage.
 They feel eager to accelerate and they don't slow you down or wear you out during extended periods of climbing like heavier wheels have a tendency to do.
 While they feel light and quick they still manage to feel sturdy and compliant.
 They have more give in the system than most of the carbon models we tested, but none of our testers felt they were overly flexy, comfortable is a better way to describe it.

 The internal rim width of 29mm is 1-2mm narrower than most of the other models in our test selection.
 A single millimeter sounds very insignificant, but a couple of our testers felt like it made the tire tread, especially in the front, have a slightly rounder profile.
 Again, this difference is minimal and something most riders will have a hard time noticing, but was notable when switching between wheelsets so often.

 Tester's also like the freehub engagement of the Flow MK3 and their Neo hubs.
 While 10-degrees is far from amazing, it's better than the other alloy wheels in this review with the exception of the Industry Nine Enduro S Hydra.

-The Spank Oozy Trail wheels have 12 degrees and the DT Swiss E 1700 Spline wheels have 20 degrees.
+The Spank Oozy Trail wheels have 12 degrees between engagement points.
 Faster engagement is better and even a difference of 2 degrees can make your bike feel like a higher performance machine.
 By contrast, our Editor's Choice Award winner, the Race Face Next R31 have an amazing 3-degree freehub engagement.